chizo4/chizo4/README.md

 </h1>

 <p align="center">
   I'm a Computer Science student at the <a href="https://www.sheffield.ac.uk/">University of Sheffield</a>, who is enthusiastic about machine learning, entrepreneurship and science.
-I combine my studies with a part-time software engineering job at <a href="https://thecurve.io/">The Curve</a> and I am actively involved in several student-led projects at my university.
-I'm an athlete and a sports enthusiast with a paricular interest in swimming, gym and calisthenics, and running.
 My goal is to contribute to the sustainable development of the world through the use of AI!
+Find out more on my <a href="https://filipcierkosz.com/">website</a>.
 </p>

 <div align="center">